csingh27/Computer-Vision-Projects/README.md

 # Index
 ## Projects completed
 1. Smoke Semantic Segmentation
+2. Visual SLAM ing Intel RealSenseR200 Camera on Aero RTF Drone
 2. Character Recognition using neural network
 3. Gaussian Filtering
 4. Object Detection using tensorflow

 # Project Ideas
 ## Projects I may or may not pursue in the future